 Madison GardnerPosted January 20, 2026

 When it comes to your revenue cycle, you can either spend your time reacting to problems or proactively preventing them.
-A reactive approach means chasing down denied claims, filing appeals, and trying to figure out what went wrong after the fact.
-A proactive approach, however, focuses on building strong systems that stop errors before they happen.
-The cornerstone of a proactive strategy is accurate coding.
-By ensuring your team has a solid understanding of the most current obgyn cpt codes and best practices, you can significantly reduce denials and stabilize your cash flow.
-This article will show you how to make that shift, focusing on the key habits—like regular staff training and internal audits—that create a resilient and predictable billing operation.
+A reactive approach means chasing down denied claims and figuring out what went wrong after the fact.
+A proactive approach, however, builds strong systems that stop errors before they happen.
+The foundation of this strategy is accurate coding.
+By ensuring your team has a solid grasp of the most current OBGYN CPT codes and best practices, you can significantly reduce denials and stabilize your cash flow.
+This article will show you exactly how to make that shift, focusing on key habits—like regular staff training and internal audits—that create a resilient and predictable billing operation.

 Schedule A Demo